PierfrancescoArdino/pearson_correlation/README.md

 pearson_correlation
 ===================

-Implementation of the pearson_correlation algorithm in python3
+Implementation of the pearson_correlation algorithm in python3, module numpy is needed